 Dr. Viehman received his training for Mohs surgery at Duke University Medical Center from 1997-1998 under the direction of Dr. Robert E. Clark, MD, PhD.
 This was a specially certified Mohs Micrographic Surgery fellowship approved and accredited by the American College of Mohs Surgery.
-Dr. Viehman then practiced in Cary North Carolina at the Cary Skin Center for 10 years, performing thousands of Mohs surgery cases.
+Dr. Viehman then practiced in Cary, North Carolina at the Cary Skin Center for 10 years, performing thousands of Mohs surgery cases.
+SeaCoast Skin Surgery was established by Dr. Viehman in 2008 and he has performed more than 35,000 Mohs cases to date.
 Our laboratory is directed by Dr. Viehman, CLIA certified, and has specially trained laboratory personnel.